4irjej/Windows-In-MacOS-Runners/README.md

 ```

 - Reminders:
-:Warning: Dont close this windows which called "**ngrok.exe**", it will cause the ngrok tunneling process to be stopped and disconnect from Windows RDP.
+ Dont close this windows which called "**ngrok.exe**", it will cause the ngrok tunneling process to be stopped and disconnect from Windows RDP.
 <img src="https://raw.githubusercontent.com/4irjej/images/main/Screenshots/ngrok%20terminal.png">